hamada-g/blue-lab/docs/wazuh-installation.md

 ## wazuh-server

+### Deployment Scope
+Blue Lab Phase 1 currently uses the **Wazuh manager** component on `wazuh-server`.

+### Notes
+- This Phase 1 baseline does not include the Wazuh dashboard or indexer.
+- The current deployment is sufficient for manager service validation, agent enrollment, and monitored endpoint development.

 ### Repository Setup
 - Imported the Wazuh GPG signing key
 - Added the Wazuh APT repository for the 4.x release line